 If you want to know the best headphones to buy, you've come to the right place.
 Whether you're after the best wireless, Bluetooth or noise-cancelling cans, and whether you prefer in-ear or over-ear, we've got you covered.
-We've rounded-up the best headphones on the market in 2015 from our hundreds of headphone reviews to bring you the ultimate headphones buying guide.
+We've even tested sports headphones and the best bets for the iPhone.

 Since the rise of the iPod and the MP3 player, and in turn smartphones and tablets, the popularity of headphones has sky-rocketed - and so too has the number of earphones on the market.

 Big brands such as Beats by Dre, Bose and Sennheiser may dominate the High Street in 2015, but there are plenty of other options to consider (and indeed plenty of better options in the case of the infamous Beats headphones).

 The What Hi-Fi? headphones Best Buys page picks out one of the best pairs of headphones in each category, normally at the more affordable end of the category, so click through to our respective round-ups via the links at the end of each section - best in-ear or best wireless headphones, for example - if you want more options at a range of price points.

 If you want a pair of headphones to use when you're out and about and don't fancy lugging a chunky pair of cans around, or want a pair for running or the gym, then in-ear headphones are probably the way to go.

 Don't bother with the cheap earphones you get free with your phone, instead spend a bit of cash to hear your music at its best.
 And the good news is you don't have to spend much, with impressive headphones available under £100 or even under £50.

 The Sony MDR-EX650AP in-ear headphones are a case in point.
 They deliver a comfortable and secure fit, plus a solid, punchy and open sound.
 Tonally they're excellently-judged and there's plenty of detail delivered, too.